 Discard unused breast milk left in the bottle after feeding.
 Don’t thaw pumped breast milk at room temperature.

-In the Refrigerator: Store pumped breast milk in the refrigerator in dated containers (e.g. sterilized bottles or disposable plastic nursing bags).
-It will keep for up to eight days at 32°F to 39°F.
+In the Refrigerator: Store pumped or freshly expressed breast milk in the refrigerator in dated containers (e.g. sterilized bottles or disposable plastic nursing bags).
+It will keep for up to four days at 40 °F (4 °C).

 Thaw frozen milk in the refrigerator.
 Do not refreeze it once it has thawed.